aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Follower system.md

 # Follower system
 Maps can entirely control the follower systems which is the system that dictates which followers is allowed to follow the player.
 It also manages the presence of `chompy` as a follower.
+The general function of the system is documented in the game's followers system documentation, but since MapControl plays an integral part in configuring and controlling it, the MapControl specific parts are documented here.

 The system can be configured on the map with the following configuration fields: